-Above: 1st photo - Flower Clusters appearing opposite the leaves on new growth (note: except the third leaf); shown here with the first flowers opening.
+Above: 1st photo - Flower Clusters appearing opposite the leaves on new growth (note: except every third leaf); shown here with the first flowers opening.
 2nd photo - Mature fruit clusters with the characteristic whitish bloom.

 Below: 1st photo - Flower clusters forming opposite the leaf nodes on new growth.
 Note that the end of the stem always has a pair of leaves.
 2nd photo - A typical leaf with three main pointed lobes on a reddish young stem.

 Below: 1st photo - Note that the tendrils also arise at a node opposite a leaf except where flower clusters arise.
 2nd photo - Leaves can be seriously attacked by leaf galls.

 Below: When the flower sexes are separate they appear as below - Female flowers 1st photo with the ovary and sterile stamens (staminodes ; 2nd photo - male flowers with five stamens.

 Below: Fruit Development: 1st photo - green fruit of mid-summer.
 2nd photo - Mature fruit of autumn with the characteristic whitish bloom.
 Birds will devour most fruit before winter.

 Below: 1st photo - Each berry contains 1 to 4 reddish-brown egg-shaped seeds, flattened on one side, 5 to 6 mm long.
 2nd photo - The underside of young leaves will frequently have fine hair which with age, recedes to the ribs.

 Below left: 1st photo - Old stems have shaggy bark shedding in long thin strips on old growth as these climbing on a tree show.
 2nd photo - This tree has several vine stems climbing on it including one wrapping around the others.

 Below: Large sections of the fencing in the Upland Garden are covered with Wild Grape vines, with a few Moonseed plants interspersed.